sabir-aspose/words-docs-com/en/cpp/what-s-new-in-aspose-words-for-cpp/_index.md

 #### Controlling Font Selection for Ambiguous Characters <sup>25.3</sup>

 A new public property [UpdateAmbiguousTextFont](https://reference.aspose.com/words/cpp/aspose.words.saving/saveoptions/get_updateambiguoustextfont/) has been added to the [SaveOptions](https://reference.aspose.com/words/cpp/aspose.words.saving/saveoptions/) class to control the font selection according to the character code used.

+#### Paper Size Options <sup>25.4</sup>

+The ability to use JIS B4 and JIS B5 paper sizes has been introduced by adding new values to the [PaperSize](https://reference.aspose.com/words/cpp/aspose.words/papersize/) enumeration.

+#### HTML Output Control <sup>25.4</sup>

+The ability to remove JavaScript from hyperlink URLs during HTML export has been introduced by adding the [RemoveJavaScriptFromLinks](https://reference.aspose.com/words/cpp/aspose.words.saving/htmlsaveoptions/get_removejavascriptfromlinks/) property.

 ### Other